Palace says Kate hospitalized for abdominal surgery. King Charles III to have prostate treatment

 The palace said that the 75-year-old monarch has sought treatment for an enlarged prostate “in common with thousands of men each year.”

+The palace didn’t offer further details on the princess of Wales' hospitalization, but confirmed that her condition was noncancerous.
+Though she has generally experienced good health, Kate was previously hospitalized while pregnant after suffering from severe morning sickness.

+The medical issues come after a turbulent few years for the royal family, with the Platinum Jubilee in 2022, the death of Queen Elizabeth II a few months later and the coronation of Charles in 2023.

-The former Kate Middleton is expected to return to public duties after Easter.
+The princess, the former Kate Middleton, is expected to return to public duties after Easter.
 The 42-year-old future queen was admitted to The London Clinic on Tuesday.

 “The Princess of Wales appreciates the interest this statement will generate," Kensington Palace said.
 “She hopes that the public will understand her desire to maintain as much normality for her children as possible; and her wish that her personal medical information remains private."